Does your painting business never have enough cash to pay your suppliers, employees, and bills regularly? If this is the case, you are not alone.

 - How accessible your funds are – It’s critical to read the terms carefully.
 Accessing the funds through an ATM can incur more charges.
 Make sure you’ve understood what fees will be incorporated depending on how you choose to access your funds

 Citi offers ready credit as an alternative to a personal loan.
 Credit24 is also another excellent option.
-Negotiations with suppliers on favorable terms of payment can bring about massive changes.
+Negotiations with suppliers on favourable terms of payment can bring about massive changes.
 Getting the vendor to agree to payments for supplies after 10 or 20 days gives you enough time to collect payments from clients so that you can arrange your finances before bringing payments to vendors.

 This eliminates the cash gap mentioned above.